UnforeseenOcean/Underwatch-neue/documentations/instructions.md

 11. Just as you plug that contraption in, find out that you had boxes of correct cables in your room, just under the desk
 12. Scream some profanity at the sky and ponder about your past life, especially about the crimes you committed in your past life that has deemed punishable by this torture

+# Settings

+## Controls
+Press random keys until something happens.
+The first level you will start in is a tutorial level anyway.

+Or go to Control config screen.
+That works too.

 ### Supported resolutions:
 LOOK AT THE SETTINGS SCREEN, OKAY?